Ever wandered down a bleak, grey street and imagined bright plants springing up around it?

 You've come to the right place.

-Dream Green is a social enterprise that helps people get guerrilla gardening.
+Dream Green is a community that helps people get guerrilla gardening.

 Here, you'll find information, inspiration, and resources to help you reclaim neglected corners of your neighbourhood, and transform them from grey to green.